 Resetting for the future: A window into the global Brexit conversation.

-The event is held in German under Chatham House Rules to create an open dialogue in the discussion and open a window into the Brexit conversation.
-It is moderated by Fred Studemann, FT Comment and Analysis Editor who is highly experienced within both the FT and other large financial publications.
-Karl Braun, CMO and Member of the Board, at KPMG in Germany will co-host the event and brings interesting business and industry specific perspectives from the Frankfurt region.
+The event was held in German under Chatham House Rules to create an open dialogue in the discussion and open a window into the Brexit conversation.
+It was moderated by Fred Studemann, FT Comment and Analysis Editor who is highly experienced within geopolitical business implications.

 This global program is led by KPMG International’s experts on Geopolitics and Brexit in collaboration with the Financial Times.
 Each of the events are co-hosted by KPMG’s national teams and UK Head of Brexit to bring both global, regional and UK perspectives into the discussions.
 The final event will take place in London - insights, executive summaries and video assets from the New York and Tokyo events are available.
 Reach out to KPMG (mailto:firstname.lastname@example.org) to learn more